obsolism/obsolism/README.md

 ### Primary

-The only trusted version of this repository is located at the following address:
+The only trusted repository is located at the following address:

 ```
 git://jakeledoux.com/obsolism